Gallmond/easy-jwt/README.md

 )

-// this token can then later be verified like const tokenPayload = easyAuth.verifyJwt( accessToken ) tokenPayload.employeeLevel // ['administrator']
+// this token can then later be verified like const tokenPayload = await easyAuth.verifyJwt( accessToken ) tokenPayload.employeeLevel // ['administrator']

 // or refreshed like so